-When I work as the Medic at motorcycle races, Liam sleeps peacefully in his crate.
+When I work at motorcycle races, Liam sleeps peacefully in his crate.
 He is less nervous than many other dogs of his breed.
 He does like to bark more than other IG’s, and his bark is high pitched, and his reaction to a stumble or nip from another dog tends to be way over the top, and last longer than a hearing dog, and I have had some difficulty finding a agility trainer willing to work with a deaf dog, but did find one eventually and we plan to start that in the next few months.

 Despite being born deaf Liam participates in Lure Coursing, is almost a Champion straight racer, a AKC titled trick dog, a Novice in Barn hunt, and has started Nose Work training.
 He know signs for: sit, stay, food, come, spin, twirl, left side, right side, stand and spin, bark, relax, quiet, NO bark, potty, come, down, go, find it, paws up, stick out your tongue, crate, bath, ok, over there, all done, and bunny.
 I find the learning I must do to adjust my training style is good for my mind, and also beneficial when used to work with hearing dogs.
 Dogs prefer visual cues to verbal cues a lot of the time, and having a alternative method of communication is always a good thing.

 My little deaf dog is a wonder and a blessing.
 The reward and satisfaction I find in